schibsted/spid-tech-docs/resources/articles/endpoints.md

 ## Pagination

-Pagination is supported in many SPiD endpoints.
+Pagination is supported in many Schibsted account endpoints.
 There are four parameters that control paging:

 - `limit`: The maximum number of results to return.
 May not exceed 1000.